SoftwareHeritage/swh-deposit/docs/spec-loading.md

 The loading should be scheduled via the scheduler's api.

-Only `ready` deposit are concerned by the loading.
+Only `ready-for-checks` deposit are concerned by the loading.

 When the loading is done and successful, the deposit entry is
 updated: